 One Way Restaurant specializes in everything sourdough from bread and burgers and even pizzas.
 It gets its name from the restaurant’s location, they are located at the junction of two one way streets, Salcedo and Benzvidez in LegaspiVillage in Makati.
 The restaurant is owned by Joseph Assad (consul of Lebanon) and his friends Louie Ysmael, Dave Vaughn, Ralph Joseph, and Nando Ortigas.
-You can read more about the story behind the restaurant here.

 Street parking is pretty easy at night but if by chance it is full then they have plenty of spaces in the back of the building, you just need to circle around.
 The One Way Restaurant sign facing Salcedo Street is the biggest one way sign in the Philippines, measuring a length of 18 feet.

 Consul Joseph Assad invited a couple of us to try out their place for dinner a couple of weeks ago.

 The place is decked out in black and white, inspired by the ubiquitous one way sign right outside their doors.
 Plush seating and chic decor project a notion of the expensive but a quick perusal of the menu will quickly dismiss that notion.